BrownSpaceEngineering/gr-equisat_decoder/README.md

 - See `requirements.txt` for additional Python dependencies (run `pip install -r requirements.txt `)

 ## Build and Installation
+Note: make sure you're on the right equisat_decoder branch (master, maint-3.7, maint-3.8, etc.) to correspond with your GNU radio installation.

 Run:
 ```
 pip install -r requirements.txt # if you haven't